keep-starknet-strange/cashubrew/README.md

 3. **Customizing Your Magical Realm**

-   Fine-tune your Gakimint instance by adjusting these mystic variables:
+   Fine-tune your Cashubrew instance by adjusting these mystic variables:
    - `SECRET_KEY_BASE`: The secret key for your realm.
 Generate a new one for each deployment.
    - `DATABASE_URL`: The sacred text to connect to your data vault.
    - `PORT`: The gateway through which users will access your mint (default: 4000).